 Planters Peanuts remains a common and cheap snack, that comes in multiple varieties.
 They are easy to find in many stores, and the product is simple but tasty.
 Planters peanuts are the first roasted nut ever advertised, with their first advertisement being in the Saturday evening post in 1918.
 Planters mascot, Mr. Peanut, is a well-known and often well-liked figure for the product, and commercials still actively run as of 2019 advertising Planters Peanuts and often feature Mr. Peanut to the audience.
 Mr. Peanut was thought up in 1916 by 13-year-old Antonio Gentile in a sketch he submitted to win a contest for a brand icon.
 The original Mr. Peanut did not contain a cane, nor a monocle, with both being added by a commercial artist later on.
 The first TV commercials featuring Mr. Peanut aired nationwide in the United States.
 In the 1960s Mr. Peanut was a star attraction at the New York World’s Fair.
 Planters nuts have had numerous other advertisements for the Planters, with one being when Planters introduced the “Nickel Lunch” campaign, selling one-ounce bags of freshly packaged peanuts for 5 cents.

 The Company That Makes Planters Peanuts

 The Company that creates Planters Peanuts is… Planters, an American snack food company, and a division of Kraft Heinz based in Chicago.
-Planters specializes in making processed nuts and peanut snacks.
-Planters was founded by Italian immigrant Amedeo Obici in Wilkes-Barre, Pennsylvania.
+Planters specialize in making processed nuts and peanut snacks.
+Planters were founded by Italian immigrant Amedeo Obici in Wilkes-Barre, Pennsylvania.